 The cloud today has become the primary deployment option for startups and is gaining adoption across the worlds largest enterprises.
-As with other critical infrastructure holding sensitive organization or customer data, there are several key questions enterprises must consider when evaluating the Neo4j graph database cloud deployments.
+As with other critical infrastructure holding sensitive organization or customer data, there are several key questions enterprises must consider when evaluating Open Native Graph Database (ONgDB) cloud deployments.

-When running Neo4j in production, especially for an enterprise, the obvious baseline is to use the Neo4j Enterprise edition because it offers high availability clustering, cache sharding, hot backup, enhanced monitoring, and a several other critical production features.
-Taking a shortcut here will leave your enterprise vulnerable to outages, data loss and little ability to upgrade as new versions of Neo4j are released.
+When running ONgDB in production, especially for an enterprise, the fully open source graph database is enterprise-ready because it offers high availability clustering, cache sharding, hot backup, enhanced monitoring, and a several other critical production features.
+Taking a shortcut here will leave your enterprise vulnerable to outages, data loss and little ability to upgrade as new versions of ONgDB are released.

 - Enterprise Lock Manager